intelligentplant/IntelligentPlant.Relativity/README.md

 # Registering Parsers

+A default set of parsers are registered during the first call to the static `RelativityParser.GetAvailableCultures`, `RelativityParser.TryGetParser`, and `RelativityParser.TryRegisterParser` methods.
+The [Settings.csv](./src/IntelligentPlant.Relativity/Settings.csv) file defines the cultures and keywords that are automatically registered.

-To register a parser for a given culture, call the static `RelativityParser.TryRegisterParser` method:
+To register a non-default parser for a given culture, call the static `RelativityParser.TryRegisterParser` method:

 ```csharp
 var fiFI = new RelativityParser(